Jujutsu Kaisen 0 (film): Plot

-High school student Yuta Okkotsu suffers from being frequently bullied, when one day, his bullies are brutally killed by a cursed spirit that clings to him.
+High school student Yuta Okkotsu is frequently bullied, but one day his bullies are brutally killed by a Cursed Spirit that clings to him.
 The higher-ups of the Jujutsu Society wish to have the boy killed, as his curse is a dangerous spirit.
-However, a teacher at Tokyo Jujutsu Technical High, Satoru Gojo, recruits Yuta to join the school, thus saving him.
-Yuta explains that the cursed spirit is Rika, a childhood friend whom he had promised to marry when they grew up.
+However, a teacher at Tokyo Jujutsu Technical High, Satoru Gojo, recruits Yuta to join the school in November 2016, thus saving him.
+Yuta explains that the Cursed Spirit is Rika, a childhood friend whom he had promised to marry when they grew up.
 Rika died in a freak accident and became an overprotective spirit that harms anyone who threatens him.
 Yuta meets fellow students Maki Zen'in, Toge Inumaki, and Panda, all with distinct abilities of their own.

-During his first mission with Maki, Yuta successfully summons Rika on his own for the first time to save them from a cursed spirit.
-Three months pass in his school training, and he grows close to Maki, Inumaki, and Panda.
-One day, on a mission with Inumaki, the boys are attacked by a high-level curse.
-The man behind the attack was Suguru Geto, a previous student and old friend of Gojo's, who was banished from the school after killing over a hundred innocent people.
-Geto started a cult to help troubled people so he can absorb cursed spirits using his technique.
+During his first mission with Maki, Yuta successfully summons Rika on his own for the first time to save them from a Cursed Spirit.
+Three months pass in his school training, and he grows close to Maki, Toge, and Panda.
+One day, on a mission together, Toge and Yuta are attacked by a high-level Curse.
+The man behind the attack was Suguru Geto, a previous student and old friend of Gojo, who defected from the school and killed over a hundred innocent people on a mission.

-Geto attempts to get Yuta on his side so they can make use of Rika, but Yuta refuses when he insults Yuta's friends.
-Geto declares war: he will release a thousand curses upon the city to kill non-sorcerer humans, as he believes sorcerers to be above them.
-Geto's real reason for the war, however, is to distract Gojo so he can kill Yuta and absorb Rika.
-Gojo realizes this upon learning of Yuta's background, and sends Inumaki and Panda back to the school to protect him and Maki, both of whom are not taking part in the battle as newbies.
-Geto overpowers them all, leaving only Yuta.
-Enraged at seeing his friends hurt, Yuta promises himself as a sacrifice to Rika if she unleashes her full power to defeat Geto.
+Geto attempts to get Yuta on his side so they can make use of Rika, but Yuta refuses when he insults Yuta's friends due to unsettled circumstances.
+Geto declares war to activate a portal to the under-world: he will release a thousand Curses upon the city to remove non-sorcerer humans, as he believes them to be undeserving and beneath sorcerers.
+Geto's real reason for the war, however, is to distract Gojo so he can kill Yuta and add Rika to his collection of cursed spirits.
+Gojo realizes this upon learning of Yuta's background, and sends Inumaki and Panda back to the school to protect Yuta and Maki during the night of Geto's attack.
+Geto overpowers them all, leaving only Yuta conscious.
+Enraged at seeing his friends hurt, Yuta promises himself as a sacrifice to Rika in order to strengthen their bond.
 As a result, Geto is severely wounded.
-He is found by Gojo, who finishes him off.
+He is found by Gojo, who after reflecting on their past friendship, executes him.

-Gojo reveals that Yuta was the one who inadvertently cursed Rika rather than the other way around, by being unable to accept her death.
-Both Yuta and Gojo are descendants of one of the strongest sorcerers in history, making them distant relatives and explaining their powerful abilities.
-Yuta broke the curse after promising himself to Rika, and she is able to pass on.
-Yuta continues as a sorcerer-in-training with his friends.
+Gojo confirms that Yuta was the one who inadvertently cursed Rika through un-specified ties to royal bloodlines within the hierarchy of Japan's caste system, rather than the other way around, by being unable to accept her death.
+Yuta broke the curse after promising himself to Rika, and she is able to pass on peacefully after Yuta continues training as a sorcerer within the institution.

 In a post-credits scene, Geto's former ally Miguel eats lunch with Yuta in Kenya, and Gojo comes to join them.